 I can pretty much promise that I'm insane, but not in the way you think.
 I can also see why you might think that when you can buy a $5.00-$10.00 off the shelf driver that is mass produced by the tens-of-thousands...here are 10 reasons that make Icarus worth your hard earned money:

 Lifetime Warranty:This is a little bit brazen, but I'm going to warranty the Icarus driver for life....for life ya year that?
 Modern solid state electronics are exceedingly reliable (especially if you don't cut corners) but if something goes wrong I've got you covered.

 Icarus is made in the USA:The production PCBs are manufactured and assembled by one of Silicon Valleys top board houses.
 My volumes are tiny, and that costs money, but I think the end result is worth it.
-Even the solid copper battery terminal is machined (one at a time) on my Hardinge manual lathe.
+The solid copper battery terminal is machined in our own shop.
 If you want it done right, sometimes you have to do it yourself.